Ghini/ghini.desktop/doc/use_cases-jbq.rst

   database is inside of a remote database management system.
 This implies steps that are not obvious to the casual end user.

-  ..  admonition:: how to start a program
+  ..  admonition:: How to start a program
       :class: toggle

-         to start a program given its name, hit the |loose_png| key next to Alt, or click on |10000000000000300000002F89E0224ADF9EC09E_png|, then start typing
+         To start a program given its name, hit the |loose_png| key next to Alt, or click on |10000000000000300000002F89E0224ADF9EC09E_png|, then start typing
          the name of the program, in our case “Ghini” or just click on the program symbol |100000000000003100000031BB54CBDFA885EBAC_png|, appearing near the
          left margin of your display.

-  ..  admonition:: database server
+  ..  admonition:: Database server
       :class: toggle

          We chose for a centralised PostgreSQL database server.
 This way we